Princess Cristina to give testimony in royal corruption case

 The multiple probes of top politicians, union leaders and bankers are being pushed by anti-graft groups while state prosecutors balk at tackling politically sensitive cases.

-After Saturday's hearing, Castro could formalise the charges and move to trial, or he could drop the charges, or he could allow the princess to plea to lesser charges.
+After Saturday's hearing, Castro could formalize the charges and move to trial, or he could drop the charges, or he could allow the princess to plea to lesser charges.

 Many Spaniards think she will get off lightly.